kenneth-fossen/project-version-cmp-action/README.md

 `act -j project-version-cmp`

-## Action is created with the template Javascript Action
+## Action is created with the template JavaScript Action

 Use this template to bootstrap the creation of a JavaScript action. :rocket: